(FS) Forensic Science

 FS 492.
 Forensic Science II: Introduction to Crime Mapping.
 3 Hours.

 This special section of FS492 teaches students how to use a geographic information system (GIS) to analyze crime which may include national trends as well as individual crime scenes.
 The lessons include the basic terms and principles of GIS, creation and management of GIS data, geocoding and plotting data based on coordinates, performing spatial queries, identifying hot spots, analyzing patterns of movement, and creating high-definition maps for strategic and tactical planning and prosecutorial exhibition.
 Prerequisite(s): CJ 101 and CJ 341 and FS 491.

 FS 493.
 Forensic Seminar.
 4 Hours.

 This course is the capstone of the bachelor’s degree in forensic science.
 The course draws on the knowledge acquired throughout the previous seven semesters.
 It also guides students through correct processing and sequencing of processing of evidence at the crime scene and in the laboratory.
-Particular attention is placed on understanding the pros and cons, false negatives and false positives, cross reactions and potential for cross contamination in analyzing and testing evidence items.
+Particular attention is placed on understanding the pros and cons, false negatives and false positives, cross-reactions, and potential for cross-contamination in analyzing and testing evidence items.
 Students learn various techniques for describing scientific principles in layman’s terms.
-The course finishes with a mock trial at the end of the semester, giving the student the chance to experience direct and cross examination.
-Students also take the International Association of Identification (IAI) crime scene technician certification.
-This gives students the opportunity to acquire international certification and well as earn the degree.
-Prerequisite(s): SC 103 and SL 103 and SC 241 and SL 241 and SC 224 and CJ 221 and CJ 330 and FS 491.
+The course finishes with a mock trial at the end of the semester, giving the student the chance to experience direct and cross-examination.
+Prerequisite(s): CJ 221 and CJ 341.